bigskysoftware/htmx/www/docs.md

 * `changed` - only issue a request if the value of the element has changed
 *  `delay:<time interval>` - wait the given amount of time (e.g. `1s`) before
 issuing the request.
 If the event triggers again, the countdown is reset.
+*  `throttle:<time interval>` - wait the given amount of time (e.g. `1s`) before
+issuing the request.
+Unlike `delay` if a new event occurs before the time limit is hit the event will be discarded, so the request will trigger at the end of the time period.

-You can use these two attributes to implement a common UX pattern, [Active Search](/examples/active-search):
+You can use these attributes to implement many common UX patterns, such as [Active Search](/examples/active-search):

 ```html
    <input type="text" name="q"